'Law & Order: SVU' stars take on sexual assault

 In the video the male actors offer up lines like "Boys will be boys," "He didn't mean it," "But he's such a nice guy" and "This is a women's issue" before the words "Enough.
 Together we can change this culture.
 Pledge #ChangeTheCulture."

-The video, which has several different versions, was made in partnership with the Joyful Heart Foundation, which was launched by "SVU" star Mariska Hargitay in 2004.
+The video, which has several different versions, was directed by SVU star Mariska Hargitay and produced by the Joyful Heart Foundation.